Overv/Open.GL/content/articles-en/feedback.md

 As we've seen in the previous chapter, geometry shaders have the unique property to generate a variable amount of data.
-Luckily, there are ways to keep track of how much primitives were written by using *query objects*.
+Luckily, there are ways to keep track of how many primitives were written by using *query objects*.

-Just like with all the other objects in OpenGL, you'll have to create one first:
+Just like all the other objects in OpenGL, you'll have to create one first:

     GLuint query;
     glGenQueries(1, &query);

-Then, right before calling `glBeginTransformFeedback`, you have to tell OpenGL to keep track of the amount of primitives written:
+Then, right before calling `glBeginTransformFeedback`, you have to tell OpenGL to keep track of the number of primitives written:

     glBeginQuery(GL_TRANSFORM_FEEDBACK_PRIMITIVES_WRITTEN, query);